ConvertKit Pricing – Is It Worth The List Growth Of 16K?

 ConvertKit defines Cold Subscribers as anyone who hasn’t opened or clicked an email in the last 90 days and has been subscribed for at least 30 days.
 This rule can’t be modified or adjusted.
-Pruning your list will mean you’ll have to put some effort in keeping your list tight.
-Overall, this is a good thing because cleaning your list from subscribers who don’t engage with your content is going to boost your open rates, but it will be more time consuming as your list grows.
+Pruning your list will mean you’ll have to put some effort into keeping your email list tight.
+Overall, this is a good thing because cleaning your list from subscribers who don’t engage with your content is going to boost your open rates, but it will be more time-consuming as your email list grows.

-To prune your list go to Subscribers tab and select Cold Subscribers.
+To prune your list, go to the Subscribers tab and select Cold Subscribers.
 Select all subscribers from the list and assign a tag.

 With the tag, I’ve assigned an automation of 2 email sequences to give them time to respond.
 Maybe they’re just busy and they want to keep receiving my emails.
 So, in the first email sent I ask them to confirm their subscription.